mcjamesloon/FVTT_Docker/README.md

      - Exit the container using the docker escape sequence *(Default is CTRL+p & CTRL+q)*
      - `docker restart <Container Name>`
      - Example: `docker restart FVTT`
-5. From within the /game as the GM, goto `Settings > Manage Modules`
+5. From within the /game as the GM, go to `Settings > Manage Modules`
 6. Select the check boxes to make the applicable modules active.